miyamok/reentrancy/README.md

 ```
 This models that `l_b` and `l_tb` came from `Q_2` goes to any `l_b^` and `l_tb^` satisfying `Ext l_b l_tb l_b^ l_tb^`, that means the state of `l_b` and `l_tb` goes to another state of `l_b^` and `l_tb^` due to a transition due to an external behavior.
 ### Modeling the smart contract `Jar`
-Considering the lifetime of the contract, it has the initial state and the state changes through transactions.
-This is modeled by Init and Jar as follows, assuming zeros is an empty mapping (all values are zero).  tb is arbitrary and represents that it may receive any amount of native asset through the deployment, as the constructor is payable.
-Jar represents the contract's state, which is modeled as a tree whose root is of the initial state, and branches are formed due to one step transition without a revert.
+Considering the lifetime of smart contracts, it has the initial state and states reachable from the initial one through transactions.
+This is modeled by Init and Jar as follows, assuming `zeros` is an empty mapping (all values are zero).  `tb` is arbitrary and represents that it may receive any amount of native asset through the deployment, as the constructor of `Jar` is payable.  `Jar` represents the contract's state, which is understood as a tree whose root is of the initial state, and branches are formed due to one step transition without a revert.
 ```
 (assert (forall ((tb BUINT)) (Init zeros tb)))